Skip to content

 Function Nodes

-// Encapsulates a Semantic Kernel function
+// Encapsulates a Semantic Kernel function using a lightweight in-memory function

 );